MA in Global Thought

 Located in a diverse and globally connected world city, Columbia is a leader in the pressing task of creating a global university for the twenty first century.
 The Committee on Global Thought, established by Columbia President Lee C. Bollinger in 2006, brings together senior scholars to seek new analytic categories and concepts to comprehend the changing and increasingly globalized world.
 In addition to the CGT faculty, students benefit from Columbia’s resources in the academic and professional schools, expansive library collections, a full calendar of campus events, and opportunities in New York, ranging from international institutions like the United Nations to individual corporate and non-profit mentors.

 Students work with some of the university’s most accomplished scholars, including CGT members and other Columbia faculty.
 Core instructors include Akeel Bilgrami, Partha Chatterjee, José Antonio Ocampo, David K. Park, and others.
-The MA Faculty Director David K. Park and Academic Director Sara Brooks provide individual advising and connections to other Columbia faculty.
+The MA Faculty Director and MA Director of Studies provide individual advising and connections to other Columbia faculty.

 Career Without Borders

 The flexible design of the program attracts a global and diverse student cohort who complete the MA in Global Thought with enhanced research skills and a capacious knowledge of the complex processes that shape the contemporary world.
 They pursue careers in development, nongovernmental organizations, government, public policy, academia, research, and the private sector.
 The combination of deep research focus and broad intellectual range prepares them well for employment as well as for further study in professional schools or PhD programs.

 The Committee on Global Thought runs a series of “Careers Without Borders” workshops, which brings MA students together with professionals in a wide variety of fields.
 Students also have the option of applying for Global Opportunities (GO!), which take place immediately following graduation and provides international experience at one of nine Columbia Global Centers around the world or with organizations active in Global New York – an ideal complement and capstone to the MA in Global Thought.